cybozu-go/cke/docs/mtest.md

 1. functions

-    This suite tests `ckecli` command and kubernetes workloads deployments which related cluster configuration such as etcdbackup.
+    This suite tests `ckecli` command and kubernetes workloads deployments.
     It also tests user defined kubernetes resources.

 2. operators